 Requests that include this kind of information allow you to look at them from a different perspective.
 The information also helps inform your team’s understanding of their role in helping your organization meet expectations.

-The Pipefy platform adds centralization, automation and standardization to your processes, so managing incoming work requests takes up less of your team’s time.
-You’ll be amazed by how much impact it can have on your entire organization, and you can get started for free.
+The Pipefy platform adds centralization, automation, and standardization to your processes, so managing incoming work requests takes up less of your team’s time.
+You’ll be amazed by how much impact it can have on your entire organization.